Page 2: Designing a Project

 This page introduces the essentials of the Mobile Data Studio system, starting with how to design a new project, or open an existing project such as one of the examples provided with Mobile Data Studio.

-The Field Service Report, Breathalyser, Sales Force and other example projects have been chosen to demonstrate how to design and run a project with Mobile Data Studio.
+The Field Service Report, Breathalyser, Cleaning QA and other example projects have been chosen to demonstrate how to design and run a project with Mobile Data Studio.
 These projects are provided with Mobile Data Studio, to explore alongside this Skills tutorial.
 These and other Example projects are typically installed into: C:\Program Files (x86) \Mobile Data Studio\Examples.

 New or Open